 - 1 can evaporated milk

 - 1/2 teaspoon salt

 - 1/4 cup water

 - 1/4 cup maple syrup

-While the bread pudding is in the oven, make the guava caramel sauce and candied maple pecans.
-In a saucepan, heat sugar over medium heat, stirring constantly until it turns amber-colored.
-Immediately, add the butter until it is completely melted, about 2-3 minutes.
+- While the bread pudding is in the oven, make the guava caramel sauce.
+In a saucepan, heat sugar and water over medium heat, stirring constantly until it turns amber-colored.
 Slowly drizzle in the heavy cream while stirring.
 Allow the mixture to boil for 1 minute.
+Remove from heat.
 Stir in guava jelly and ground allspice.
-Remove from heat.
 Let cool before using.

 Thank you for being here! <3

 This page may contain affiliate links.
 This means that if you click on one of the product links above and complete a purchase, I’ll receive a small commission at no extra cost to you.
 I will never place a link nor make a recommendation on a product or service that I don’t love or use personally.
 Thank you for keeping A Sassy Spoon, sassy. ;)